 DASH is another prominent privacy coin that emerged in 2014 as a fork of Bitcoin.
 Its view of privacy, however, is different from Monero and Zcash.
 In the case of DASH, privacy is optional, and it uses another method for concealing user information.

 - CoinJoin Technology: The idea behind CoinJoin, first proposed for Bitcoin, applies in principle to Dash’s PrivateSend.
 CoinJoin pools multiple users’ transactions into one transaction; it then becomes difficult to follow where the money came from for any of those individual users.
-PrivateSend works over a network of masternodes on Dash, mixing the performed PrivateSend.
+PrivateSend works over a network of controller nodes on Dash, mixing the performed PrivateSend.

 - InstantSend: Again, though unrelated explicitly to privacy, InstantSend by Dash bears mentioning here if only for fantastic speeds that enable near-instant transactions.
-It is widely used by any party indeed looking for both speed and privacy.
+It is widely used by any party looking for speed and privacy.

 Privacy Coin Comparison: Monero vs. Zcash vs. Dash